AdguardTeam/CodeGuidelines/Go/Go.md

  *  <a href="#li-71081433" id="li-71081433" name="li-71081433">§</a>
     Don't use naked `return`s.

- *  <a href="#li-73ab5406" id="li-73ab5406" name="li-73ab5406">§</a>
-    Don't write non-test code with more than four (**4**) levels of indentation.
-    Just like [Linus said], plus an additional level for an occasional error check or struct initialization.

-    The exception proving the rule is the table-driven test code, where an additional level of indentation is allowed.

  *  <a href="#li-6eedb3ac" id="li-6eedb3ac" name="li-6eedb3ac">§</a>
     Eschew external dependencies, including transitive, unless absolutely necessary.